joaocarlosalves/simple-localstorage/README.md

 #What is that?

 Simple Local Storage it's just a simple HTML5/JS Local Storage things to store and get stuff!

 #Installing

 `npm i simple-localstorage`

 #Usage

 First thing is import LS
 `import LS from './ls'`

-Save into a variable
+Now, save into a variable
 `let ls = LS`